TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageProperties/Index.rst

 A lot of metadata can be entered in the *Metadata* tab.
-It is all very standard but it is worth mentioning that the actual usage of that metadata in the fronted depends on how the site is configured.
+It is all very standard but it is worth mentioning that the actual usage of that metadata in the frontend depends on how the site is configured.

 The Introduction Package makes use of the "description", "keywords" and "author" fields to fill the corresponding meta tags.
 The description